Hard Asset Reserve

 The reviewed Physical Reserve Strategy Brief — situation framing, allocation, custody, form, titling, implementation, exit posture, open questions.
 Same structure, same depth, same review process.
 Sized to the engagement.

 The most cost-efficient and operationally responsive option in the three-facility US panel.
 Allocated and segregated; all metals fully insured under all-risk coverage.
-Brinks and IDS available on request.
+IDS or Brinks available on request.

 Metal sourced through direct counterparty relationships with Argor-Heraeus, MKS PAMP, or Valcambi — named on the bar and in the documentation chain.
 Sovereign bullion coinage from the major mints (US Mint, Royal Canadian Mint, Perth Mint, Austrian Mint, Royal Mint, South African Mint) where divisibility is needed.

-A competitive wholesale spread on the metal (buy and sell, named in writing by format) plus a vaulting rate at the chosen facility (negotiated at company level, passed to the client at a discount to retail).
+A competitive wholesale spread on the metal (buy and sell, named in writing by format) plus a vaulting rate at the chosen facility (negotiated at company level, passed through to the client without markup).
 The Strategy Brief, custody coordination, complete documentation chain, and the first year of review are included with the engagement.
 No AUM percentage, no separate brief fee, no performance fee.

 The brief is written and reviewed by a founding partner.
 The intake conversation, the consultation, and the implementation move through the same hands.
 Continuity is deliberate, not aspirational.